Two architects planning from Shutterstock

 Improving information management practices is a key focus for many organisations, across both the public and private sectors.

-In many cases, ‘information management’ has meant deploying new technology solutions, such as content or document management systems, data warehousing or portal applications.
+In many cases, information management has meant deploying new technology solutions, such as content or document management systems, ERP solutions or platforms such as Office 365.

 These projects have a poor track record of success, and most organisations are still struggling to deliver an integrated information management environment.